-A guided tour of Sibley Memorial Hospital's childbirth department's facilities, newly opened in 2016.
+An orientation of Sibley Memorial Hospital's childbirth department's facilities.

 Preparing for your new baby is exciting and there is so much to learn before the big day.
 Knowing what to expect and knowing that you have a team of experienced and dedicated professionals by your side will help ease your mind and ensure both you and your baby have a positive birth experience.